chloedizon/interactivemedia/Assessment 3 Merge/App/README.md

 1. Unzip the zipped project file into a location that is suitable on your PC.
 2. Double click the 'App' Processing sketch.
 This should open Processing.js.
+3. Navigate in the top options bar to Sketch / Import Library / Add Library.
+Search for Beads, click install.
-3. Click the play button in the top left hand corner of the screen.
+4. Click the play button in the top left hand corner of the screen.
 This should start the application.
-4. Ensure you have your leap motion controller plugged in if you are intending on using it to control the app.
+5. Ensure you have your leap motion controller plugged in if you are intending on using it to control the app.

 ## Built With